Martha Jo Mims Digitization & Conservation Lab

-The Martha Jo Mims Digitization and Conservation Lab conducts digital imaging and physical preservation of materials housed in the Beulah Culbertson Archives and Special Collections.
-It was created in 2019 by the generous gift of Laura and Ken Massey in honor or Laura's instructor and mentor to build on the work Dr. Mims has done and continues to do for the archives' and the university's photograph collections.
+The Martha Jo Mims Digitization & Conservation Lab conducts digital imaging and physical preservation of materials housed in the Beulah Culbertson Archives and Special Collections.
+It was created in 2019 by the generous gift of Laura and Ken Massey in honor or Laura's instructor and mentor Dr. Mims.
+After retirement as an emeritus faculty, as a Volunteer Archives Specialist, Dr. Mims has done and continues provide invaluable expertise in identifying and categorizing archival materials.

-The Mims Digitization and Conservation Lab is also available as a facility for class or intern projects digitizing materials from the archives.
-Instructors or interns interested in using the lab can contact the archivist for details.
+The Mims Digitization & Conservation Lab is also available as a facility for class or intern projects digitizing materials from the archives.
+Instructors or interns interested in using the lab can contact the archives for details.

 The Mims lab is currently equipped to digitize paper records; photographs; books and other bound items; newspapers, maps, and other oversize materials up to size A1; slides, negatives, and microfilm; compact cassettes (audio cassette tapes) and vinyl records; and VHS tapes.
 Materials are selected for digitization according to amount of likely research use, historical value, fragility, condition, copyright/ownership status, and donor and faculty request.